ipa320/RosTooling.github.io/docu/NewCommunicationObjects.md

         type name
 ```

-The grammar supports 3 types of communication objects messages, services and actions, and consequentially each of these 3 types support different specifications types:
+The grammar supports 3 types of communication objects messages, services and actions, and consequentially each of these 3 types supports different specifications types:

 - ROS msgs